KennaSecurity/toolkit/tasks/utilities/kenna_api_token_check/README.md

 [+] (20230227193002) Vulns: 143
 ```

-If an HTTP `401 Unauthorized` status code is returned, then verifying the Kenna API key could prove useful.
-To verify the Kenna API key, type in:
+If an HTTP `401 Unauthorized` status code is returned, then verifying the value of the Kenna API key could prove useful.
+To verify the value of the Kenna API key, type in:

 ```
 > docker run -it kennasecurity/toolkit task=kenna_api_key_check kenna_api_key=$KENNA_API_KEY show_api_key=yes